sjsu-library/unionist/_items/unionist--text-0347.md

   Pomfret. </p> <p> The members of the Society, and the public generally are invited to attend. </p> <p>Per order of the Board of Directors.</p> <p>Wm.
 HUTCHINS, Rec.
   Sec.</p> <p>Brooklyn, April 3, 1834</p> <p></p> "
-scholarlyNotes: This needs to be fixed -->
+scholarlyNotes:
-commentary: '<p> This same William Hutchins, most likely, gave an address declaiming equality of Blacks and whites to the Windham County Colonization Society on July 4, 1834 – in notes in totality here&nbsp; “A Heathenish Doctor: Genuine Colonization Doctrines!!” <em>The Liberator</em> 9 May 1835 </p> <p> [From the Brooklyn, Ct.
+commentary: '<p> This same William Hutchins, most likely, gave an address denouncing equality of Blacks and whites to the Windham County Colonization Society on July 4, 1834.
+This was rebutted in the pages of a lost issue of <em>The Unionist</em>, as noted by <em>The Liberator</em> in its 9 May 1835 article, “A Heathenish Doctor:
-  Advertiser] – <strong>this was from a speech given July 4, 1834</strong> [WLG inserts
-  the important footnote – “This is a wilful and flagrant falsehood.
-The address was ably reviewed, at the time, in the columns of the Brooklyn Unionist, by its intelligent editor, Mr. Burleigh, who challenged the heathenish doctor to a public discussion.—ED.
+  Genuine Colonization Doctrines!!”
+Garrison noted that "The address was ably reviewed, at the time, in the columns of the Brooklyn Unionist, by its intelligent editor, Mr. Burleigh, who challenged the heathenish doctor to a public discussion."
+By this time (May of 1835), Charles Burleigh was working closely with Garrison in Boston.
-  LIB.”]
-Dr. William Hutchins (1804-1845) – Find a Grave link <a href="https://www.findagrave.com/memorial/115911613/william-hutchins">
+  </p> <p> Dr. William Hutchins (1804-1845) – Find a Grave link <a href="https://www.findagrave.com/memorial/115911613/william-hutchins">
   here </a> </p> '
 relatedPeople: Rev. Mr. Benedict; William Hutchins
 featured: